 Let me start by explaining that there are countless hot spring options in La Fortuna/Arenal – many of which are worth the entrance fee.
 Baldi hot springs, Ecotermales hot springs, the Springs Resort hot springs (Los Perdidos), the Tabacon hot springs, Titoku (Arenal Kioro’s hot springs), Los Laureles hot springs, Los Lagos’ hot springs, and the Paradise hot springs attract the majority of visitors and each site offers travellers a different experience.
 One of the most frequent questions we receive at Pura Vida! eh?
-Incorporated asks us which hot springs option is the best and why.
-Keep your eye open for a future post that will offer a detailed answer to this question, as there is plenty of insight to be shared!
+Incorporated asks us which hot springs option is the best and why (for our answer please see our related blog post: The Best Hot Springs In La Fortuna / Arenal, Costa Rica: Baldi, Ecotermales, Tabacon, Or The Springs Resort?).
 Specifically, this post targets those who are looking to access thermal waters on a backpacker’s budget - a Costa Rica travel tip to help travellers stick to their shoestring!

 As locals, the free hot springs is one of our favourite spots.
 The water flows from the same river that passes through the Tabacon Resort, however the water can be accessed outside the boundaries of the hotel (saving visitors the entrance fee).
 Of course, this small hot springs spot located outside of the hotel pales in comparison to the beauty of the hot springs found inside the Tabacon grounds, but for those who are willing to sacrafice this quality simply for the basic experience (and to appease the budget), the mini-Tabacon is all you really need.